 It was chilly, the trees that dotted the interstate were bare and the sun was returning home to the horizon as we raced toward the Music City.
 We were en route to—or coming home from, I can’t remember—South By Southwest and I had booked us on a bill at a little club that was tucked beneath a record store.

 It was one of those shows that only tend to happen in Nashville.
 The kind that’s more dog-and-pony, girl-in-a-floppy-hat or guy-in-tasteful-denim-and-way-too-expensive-boots, generic snoozefest formulaic jam industry wankery showcase than it was a proper rock show.
-The kind of show that has eight or ten bands delivering rapid fire twenty minute sets, playing the same pedal steel, singing about the same whiskey they drank on the same tailgate of the same truck.
+The kind of show that has eight or ten bands delivering rapid-fire twenty-minute sets, playing the same pedal steel, singing about the same whiskey they drank on the same tailgate of the same truck.
 The kind that we were wholly unaccustomed and you could sense how out of place we were from the minute we walked in the door, beaten guitars and horns in hand.

 Everyone was impeccably dressed and tremendously good looking and I thought for a moment that we were on a Hollywood set of Nashville as opposed to the real thing.
-I was extraordinarily confused as we pushed our way through the throngs of musicians who far outnumbered the fans in the crowd, and I realized almost immediately how extremely likely it was that despite our best efforts we were not going to win these people over—that no matter how well we played or how hard we tried that our brand of euphoric, beer-soaked Jersey Shore bar rock wasn’t going to connect with these folk.
+I was confused as we pushed our way through the throngs of musicians who far outnumbered the fans in the crowd, and I realized almost immediately how likely it was that despite our best efforts we were not going to win these people over—that no matter how well we played or how hard we tried that our brand of euphoric, beer-soaked Jersey Shore bar rock wasn’t going to connect with these folk.
 Our guitars were drenched in far too much distortion.
 Our drummer hit way too hard.
-We chugged beers on stage at an alarming rate.
+We drank beers on stage at an alarming rate.
 We didn’t dress very cool.
 We cursed way too much between songs.